Masterminds/glide/docs/importing.md

 To import from Godeps or Godeps-Git format, run `glide godeps`.
 This will read the `glide.yaml`, then look for `Godeps` or `Godeps-Git` files to also read.
-It iwll then attempt to merge the packages in those files into the current YAML, printing the resulting YAML to standard out.
+It will then attempt to merge the packages in those files into the current YAML, printing the resulting YAML to standard out.

 The preferred procedure for merging: